Ira Cook: Investments

 In 1875, he became a stockholder in the Iowa Loan and Trust Company, one of the most important financial institutions in the State of Iowa at the time.
 In 1880, he was elected one of Iowa Loan and Trust Companies trustees.
 In 1896, he partnered with G. M. Hippee and others to form the Des Moines Syrup Refining Company, which operated to make syrup, sugar, and glucose from corn.

 Cook wrote a number of articles that were published in different newspapers in the state.
 He wrote "Government Surveying in Early Iowa", published in the January 1897, issue of The Annals of Iowa.

 Death

 He died March 11, 1902 and was buried in Woodland Cemetery in Des Moines.
-Visitors to the State Historical Museum in Des Moines will find Ira Cook featured in the “You Gotta Know the Territory” exhibit.
+Visitors to the State Historical Museum in Des Moines will find Ira Cook featured in the "You Gotta Know the Territory" exhibit.

-Mary C. Owens Cook was born November 6, 1831, and died March 7, 1918.
-She was interred beside Ira at Woodland Cemetery.